In 2012, Writing on the Wall won Heritage Lottery Support for George Garrett Archive Project.

 To encourage an interest in local heritage and writing in schools, colleges and community groups, inspiring a creative response and encouraging a new generation of writers.

-The project has published An Introduction to George Garrett, produced two rehearsed readings of his plays Two Tides and Flowers and Candles, held numerous exhibitions and talks, created an installation in conjunction with Liverpool John Moores University’s John Lennon Art and Design Academy, and delivered school-based educational and literacy projects – George Garrett, The Travelling Man.
+The project has also published An Introduction to George Garrett, produced two rehearsed readings of his plays Two Tides and Flowers and Candles, held numerous exhibitions and talks, created an installation in conjunction with Liverpool John Moores University’s John Lennon Art and Design Academy, and delivered school-based educational and literacy projects – George Garrett, The Travelling Man.
+In 2015, as part of the city’s Three Queens celebrations, and as part of WoWFEST 2015 – American Dreams, Writing on the Wall Co-Director wrote and produced a play, Subterannean Theatre: The Maurie, which was based on The Maurie, a short story by George Garrett.
+The play, a site specific piece based in The Cunard Building, ran for two weeks to sold audiences and received very positive review.